JNemune/Reddit_Account_Bot/README.md

-# Redit_Account_Bot
+# Reddit_Account_Bot
-A robot for creating account in redit
+A robot for creating account in reddit